-Pruning & Propagating A Burro’s Tail Succulent
+Pruning and Propagating A Burro’s Tail Succulent

 Burro's Tail Sedums (Sedum morganianum, Donkey's Tail ) are unique hanging succulents which propagate easily.
 Here are things to know & steps to take when pruning & propagating one.

 Sedum morganianum is best known as the Burro’s Tail succulent or Donkey’s Tail plant.
 It’s an excellent addition to any home as a houseplant if you have bright natural light and don’t water it too often.
 I grow mine in my garden year round, which looks great too.
 It’s such a beautiful and versatile plant that it can go in a large pot with other beautiful succulents or in my case, a large 3-headed Ponytail Palm.
-When it comes time to propagate Burro’s Tail you’ll find it simple to do.
+When it comes time to propagate Burro’s Tail succulent you’ll find it simple to do.

 One of the greatest things about the Burro’s Tail is how easy it is to propagate.
 The only thing tricky is the fact that the leaves fall off like crazy when you touch or prune it.
 If you’re transplanting it, I’ve shared a trick for that which minimizes the leaf drop.

-Pruning & Propagating My Burro’s Tail Succulent:
+Pruning and Propagating Burro’s Tail Succulent

 Before you can prune & propagate Burro’s Tail, you’ll need to gather your equipment.
 This plant grows by trailing stems with overlapping juicy leaves.
-I prefer to use to use a pot that’s taller than wider which will anchor those somewhat heavy stems down in the light mix.
+I prefer to use a pot that’s taller than wider which will anchor those somewhat heavy stems down in the light mix.
 This is especially true if the cuttings you take are longer.

-– Cuttings.
 The ones I took were about 16″ long but I cut them down to about 10″.

-– Pot.
 I used a 4″ grow pot with taller sides.

 I don’t add any compost or worm compost at this point.
 I save that for when the cuttings are rooted & I transplant them.

-– Chopsticks for creating holes to stick the stems into.
+You’ll use these to create holes to stick the stems into.
 I normally use these but this time it was a popsicle stick.

-– Floral pins.
 While not necessary, they’re great to keep handy for thinner, top-heavy cuttings like this.
 They’ll keep them in place while the roots take.
 These aren’t a 1-time wonder – you can reuse them for years.

-– Fiskars snippers – these are my go to’s for more delicate pruning jobs like this.
+These are my go to’s for more delicate pruning jobs like this.

 The materials; minus the Fiskar snippers.